-STOP is the input that causes the immediate interruption of the mano- ( euvre (with a short reverse run).
-Devices with output featuring normally 1 open "NO" contacts and devices with normally closed "NC" contacts, 1 as well as devices with 8.2K $\Omega$ constant resistance output, like sensiti- ve edges, can be connected to this input.
-During the device acquisition phase, the control unit recognises the type of device acquisition phase, the control unit recognises the type of device connected to the Stop input and later, during normal use of the automation, the control unit commands a Stop when it senses a change with respect to the acquired situation.
+STOP is the input that causes the immediate interruption of the mano- euvre (with a short reverse run).
+Devices with output featuring normally open "NO" contacts and devices with normally closed "NC" contacts, as well as devices with 8.2 K Ω constant resistance output, like sensitive edges, can be connected to this input.
+During the device acquisition phase, the control unit recognises the

+During the device acquisition phase, the control unit recognises the type of device connected to the Stop input and later, during normal use of the automation, the control unit commands a Stop when it senses a change with respect to the acquired situation.